 Due to its high anti-inflammatory properties, Calendula is known to aid in healing external wounds such as blisters, dermatitis, rashes, cuts and many others.
 Not only that, but it can also relieve internal wounds like ulcers and heartburn.

-5. Calendula boost the immune system
+5. Calendula boosts the immune system

 Calendula contains antimicrobial and antiviral elements that strengthen the immune system’s response to pathogens and other strains of harmful bacteria.